Most online application forms are now available via the Sydney Student portal in MyUni using your UniKey

 How to suspend or discontinue your studies

 After completing your enrolment, if you need to take leave from your studies temporarily, you may apply to suspend your studies for a maximum period of one year prior to the relevant withdrawal census date.
 Only in exceptional circumstances, a further year of suspension may be considered upon the expiry of the previous suspension.
 If you do not formally suspend your studies, your candidature may lapse and it will be necessary to re-apply for admission.

 If you are unable to continue your studies due to a long term condition, you should consider discontinuing your course and re-apply for admission when circumstances permit.

 If you suspend, defer or discontinue your studies in MyUni after the relevant census date, you will not be eligible for a refund of your fees.
 A “Discontinued – Not to count as Failure" (DC) will be recorded on your academic transcript.
-If you are a student visa student, please seek advice from Law Postgraduate Team or International Student Adviser.
+For further advice, please contact Law Postgraduate Team

 How to reduce your study load – international students only